williamkray/resume/README.md

 ## Where Am I Going

-I am exceptionally proud of my career trajectory and pivot into the Technology space.
+I am exceptionally proud of my career beginnings in retail, the lessons learned there about customer obsession, and my pivot into the Technology space.
 I always hope to continue that journey by learning new concepts, staying at the bleeding edge of technology, and radically changing how people think of and interact with technological systems, all while enabling the people who work with me to grow their personal and professional skillsets.
 As people and industries change their thought processes around the internet, cloud computing, and software, I want to continue to be a guide and trusted expert to ensure that the next generation of technologists are thinking comprehensively about how to define best practices, come up with new ideas, and use critical thinking.

 ## Certifications